 “[For certain offenders], the humiliation and inconvenience of arrest and prosecution satisfy the need for punishment; and a trial and conviction would serve no purpose other than to impair the offenders’ educational, employment, and professional opportunities and ability to function as a responsible and productive member of the community.
 Additionally, the [DAG plea] procedure . . . has the . . . benefit of saving time and money for the criminal justice system without adversely affecting the public interest.
 Also, [i]t will further relieve the congestion in the courts and enable the criminal justice system to direct its limited resources where they can be most beneficial to the community.”

-Deferred adjudication and expungement are also authorized for minor first time drug offenders under Haw.
+First-time drug possession: Deferred adjudication is also authorized for first-time drug offenders under Haw.
 Rev. Stat. § 712-1255.
 Discharge and dismissal upon completion of probation under this section “shall be without adjudication of guilt and is not a conviction for purposes of this section or for purposes of disqualifications or disabilities imposed by law upon conviction of a crime.” § 712-1255(3).
-A defendant may apply to the court for expungement if under age of 20. § 712-1256.2
+A defendant may apply to the court for expungement of the record if crime committed under age of 20. § 712-1256.2

-Only criminal justice agencies and agencies authorized by Hawaii’s laws, such as the Department of Human Services for their child care program, can access non-conviction information.
+Only criminal justice agencies and agencies authorized by Hawaii’s laws, such as the Department of Human Services for their child care program, can access non-conviction information through the Hawaii Criminal Justice Data Center.
+However, court records are available in paper form at each courthouse.
 In addition, upon application by the affected individual, the Attorney General “shall issue an expungement order annulling, canceling, and rescinding the record of arrest” not leading to conviction, except in cases where arrested person absconded.
 Haw.
 Rev. Stat. § 831-3.2.
 Expungement available in deferred adjudication cases after a one-year waiting period. § 831-3.2(a)(5).

 Persons whose records have been expunged shall be treated “as not having been arrested.”
 Haw.
 Rev. Stat. § 831-3.2(b).
 Records shall not be divulged except upon inquiry by a court or agency thereof (including for preparation of presentence report), a government agency considering the subject person for a position immediately and directly affecting the national or state security, or a law enforcement agency acting within the scope of its duties. § 831-3.2(d).
 “Response to any other inquiry shall not be different from responses made about persons who have no arrest records.”
 Id.
 The Attorney General shall issue to the person for whom an expungement order has been entered, a certificate stating that the order has been issued and that its effect is “to annul the record of a specific arrest.” § 831-3.2(e).
 The certificate “shall authorize the person to state, in response to any question or inquiry, whether or not under oath, that the person has no record regarding the specific arrest.
 Such a statement shall not make the person subject to any action for perjury, civil suit, discharge from employment, or any other adverse action.”
 Id.